kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/04-real-world-project/01-the-real-world-project.md

 ![crude wireframe](https://i.imgur.com/Zb7mvJS.png)

-* How we have it coded so far webpack won't go through our vendor and bundle and just make sure files are only included one time.
-I have redux dependency for bundle and for vendor and it will bring them both in
+* How we have it coded so far webpack won't go through our vendor and bundle and just make sure files are only included one time
+* I have redux dependency for bundle and for vendor and it will bring them both in
 * To reduce duplications we'll use a plugin

-## Plugins
+## Plugins vs Loaders
-* Plugins are like loaders but they are looking at the total sum of inputs or outputs that is going through webpack
+* **Plugins** are like loaders but they are looking at the total sum of inputs or outputs that is going through webpack
-* Loaders - look at individual files
+* **Loaders** - look at individual files

 `webpack.config.js`